 About Dr. Walters:

-Michelle C. Walters, D.O. is a board certified MRI and mammography radiologist at Methodist Center for Diagnostic Imaging in Texas.
+Michelle C. Walters, D.O. is a board certified MRI and mammography radiologist at Center for Diagnostic Imaging in Texas.
 Read her full bio here.

 comments powered by Disqus